Linuxfabrik/lfops/roles/apache_httpd/README.md

     * `path`:

-        * Optional.
+        * Mandatory.
 Path to the htpasswd file.
+Part of the entry's unique identity, so the same user can be kept in several files (commonly `'/etc/httpd/.htpasswd'` on RedHat, `'/etc/apache2/.htpasswd'` on Debian and Ubuntu).
         * Type: String.
-        * Default: `'/etc/httpd/.htpasswd'`

     * `state`: